Helly groups

-We say that an abstract cell complex $X$ satisfies the \emph{3-cell condition} if for any three cells $C_1,C_2,C_3$ such that $C_1\cap C_2$ is a facet of $C_1,C_2$, $C_1\cap C_3$ is a facet of $C_1,C_3$, $C_2\cap C_3$ is a facet of $C_2,C_3$, and $C_1\cap C_2 \cap C_3$ is a facet of $C_1\cap C_2, C_1\cap C_3,$ and $C_2\cap C_3$, then the union $C_1\cup C_2\cup C_3$ is contained in a common cell $C$ of $X$.
+We say that an abstract cell complex $X$ satisfies the \emph{3-cell condition} if for any three cells $C_1,C_2,C_3$ such that \begin{itemize} \item $C_1\cap C_2$ is a facet of $C_1$ and $C_2$; \item $C_1\cap C_3$ is a facet of $C_1$ and $C_3$; \item $C_2\cap C_3$ is a facet of $C_2$ and $C_3$; \item $C_1\cap C_2 \cap C_3$ is a facet of $C_1\cap C_2$, $C_1\cap C_3$, and $C_2\cap C_3$; \end{itemize} then the union $C_1\cup C_2\cup C_3$ is contained in a common cell $C$ of $X$.
 For cube complexes, observe that the 3-cell condition is equivalent to the cube condition.
 Simplicial complexes do not always satisfy the 3-cell condition, but we show in Lemma~\ref{lem-3cell-simpl} that flag simplicial complexes do.
 For hypercellular complexes, the $3$-cell condition has been established in~\cite[Theorem~B]{ChKnMa19}.
 We establish that swm-complexes satisfy the $3$-cell condition in Lemma~\ref{lem-3cell-swm}.

 We say that an abstract cell complex $X$ satisfies the \emph{graded monotonicity condition (GMC)} if for any cell $C$ of $X$ and any two intersecting faces $A,B$ of $C$ with $B \not\subseteq A$, there exists a face $D$ of $C$ such that $A$ is a facet of $D$ with $\dim(D) = \dim(A)+1$ and $\dim(D\cap B) = \dim(A\cap B) +1$.
+Note that (GMC) is only about intersecting subcells of a cell and in particular, it does not imply that the face-lattice $F(C)$ of a cell $C$ is graded (i.e., that all maximal chains in $F(C)$ have the same length).
 We establish that simplicial complexes, cube complexes, hypercellular complexes, and swm complexes satisfy the graded monotonicity condition in Lemmas~\ref{GMC}, \ref{GMC-hypercell}, and~\ref{GMC-swm}.

 Since the cells of $X$ are finite, we can apply iteratively the graded monotonicity condition to get the following lemma:

 \begin{lemma} If an abstract cell complex $X$ satisfies the graded monotonicity condition, then for any cells $A,B,C$ such that $A\cap B \neq \emptyset$, $A\cup B \subseteq C$, and $B \not\subseteq A$, there exists a face $E$ of $C$ such that $A \cup B \subseteq E$ with $\dim(E) - \dim(A) = \dim(E \cap B)- \dim(A\cap B)$. \end{lemma}